soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

         Good practice when a post creates something - return 201 (created) and the item created `res.status(201).send(item)`, except when creating/registering an user because we don't want to return the user password in the response.

-        Import Router from Express - a middlewhare.
+        Import Router from Express - a middleware.
 Used shorten routes - instead of writing them in full in every post or get function (eg. 'api/items' -> '/').
-Supports chianing.
+Supports chaining.

          ```js
         /* file api.routes.js */
         const { Router } = require('express');